 Many of my clients would never guess that I have social anxiety.
-If you watch my videos, it would seem highly unlikely that I become overwhelmed when I am around a group of people I don't know.
-There is a big misnomer that if we know better we do better...but knowing is not learning.
+If you watch my videos, it will seem highly unlikely that I become overwhelmed when I am around a group of people I don't know.
+There is a big misnomer that if we know better, we do better...but knowing is not learning.
 The two are completely different concepts.
 You can read a book about brain surgery, but doing it is a learning process based on lots of actions.

 Social Anxiety Triggers:

-• Performances: Athletic competitions, musical performances, public speaking (this one terrifies me; I become frozen😱), work presentations, asking for help in a classroom or at work
+• Performances: ATHLETIC COMPETITIONS, musical performances, public speaking (this one terrifies me; I become frozen😱), work presentations, asking for help in a classroom or at work

 • Parties and Meeting New People- This one occurred a few weeks ago.
-I was shaking, and then once I started shaking I was having anxiety about the anxiety🙄.
+I was shaking, and then once I started SHAKING, I was having anxiety about the anxiety🙄.

 • Small Talk- Lots of people struggle with this one because it's not engaging enough to distract you from your social anxiety.
 But I am a firm believer in exposure, because I can do this one better than I used to thanks to work...years of exposure.